 AfriCat has been working to save the large carnivores of Namibia since 1993.
 An increasing human population and greater demand on food production have caused environmental degradation and habitat loss throughout the country, placing large carnivores in direct competition with farmers.
 It is not known how many carnivores are killed each year across Namibia, but it is clear that long-term conservation will only succeed with the support of rural and farming communities.

-The AfriCat team readily takes calls from free-hold farmers who request their assistance and guidance with ‘problem’ predators, in most cases cheetah and leopard.
-Prior to 2010, AfriCat rescued over 1,000 animals off farmland, with 85% being re-released; however, after years of ‘taking away’ the farmers’ problem, AfriCat was faced with a growing number of healthy carnivores in their Carnivore Care Centre, with little noticeable change in farmers’ attitudes towards these animals.
+The AfriCat team takes calls from free-hold farmers who request their assistance and guidance with ‘problem’ predators, in most cases cheetah and leopard.
+Prior to 2010, AfriCat rescued over 1,000 animals off farmland, with 85% being re-released; however, after years of ‘taking away’ the farmers’ problem, AfriCat was faced with a growing number of healthy carnivores in their Carnivore Care Centre, with little noticeable change in farmers’ attitudes towards these animals so a different strategy is being tried to help conserve the big cats.

 AfriCat does, however, offer farmers advice on alternative protective measures such as electric fencing and strong, nocturnal kraals as well as extending invitations to visit Okonjima’s Nature Reserve to gather well-researched information on game-management as well as predator tolerance.